smessie/Article-ISWC2025-TimeFunctions/content/functions.md

 To address the limitations of SPARQL when dealing with temporal data, particularly the inability to compare partial or floating time literals, we propose a set of SPARQL extension functions called **Time Functions**.
 These functions allow for consistent, meaningful comparison and reasoning over heterogeneous temporal literals by interpreting them as **time intervals**.

-The formal specification and accompanying ontology for these functions are available at [https://w3id.org/time-fn/](https://w3id.org/time-fn/).
+The formal specification and accompanying ontology for these functions are available at [https://w3id.org/time-fn](https://w3id.org/time-fn).
-The ontology uses the namespace `https://w3id.org/time-fn/` with the recommended prefix `time-fn:`.
+The ontology uses the namespace `https://w3id.org/time-fn#` with the recommended prefix `tfn:`.
 This specification defines the semantics of each function and provides an ontology for integrating time-aware logic into SPARQL queries.
 The ontology relies on the [Function Ontology (FnO)](cite:cites de2016ontology) to formally describe the semantics, inputs, and outputs of each function.
 FnO provides a reusable and machine-readable vocabulary for specifying function metadata, which is well-suited for describing SPARQL extension functions.